dr-guangtou/daily_astroph/astroph-1805.md

 ## May 20:

 #### [The Formation of Ultra Diffuse Galaxies in Cored Dark Matter Halos Through Tidal Stripping and Heating](https://arxiv.org/abs/1805.06896)
+    - **Important, Relevant**
+    * A set of satellite galaxies born in ~10^10-10^11 Msun halos, similar to field dwarfs, which suffer a dramatic reduction in surface brightness due to tidal stripping and heating.
+    * We apply a semi-analytic model describing the change in stellar mass and half-light radius of dwarf satellites, occupying either cored or cuspy halos, to cluster subhalos in the Bolshoi simulation.
+    * Galaxies in cored dark-matter halos expand significantly in response to tidal stripping and heating, whereas galaxies in cuspy halos experience limited size evolution.

 #### [Cosmological simulations of black hole growth II: how (in)significant are merger events for fuelling nuclear activity?](https://arxiv.org/abs/1805.06902)

 #### [A Theory for the Variation of Dust Attenuation Laws in Galaxies](https://arxiv.org/abs/1805.06905)
+    - **Important**
+    * 用数值模拟解释消光曲线shape和bump强度的变化：we employ a constant underlying dust extinction law in all cases, and examine how the role of geometry and radiative transfer effects impact the resultant attenuation curves.
+    * The slopes of normalized attenuation laws depend primarily on the complexities of star-dust geometry.
+Increasing fractions of unobscured young stars flatten normalized curves, while increasing fractions of unobscured old stars steepen curves.
+    * we find dramatic variation in the 2175A ̊ ultraviolet (UV) bump strength, including a subset of curves with little to no bump.
+        - These bump strengths are primarily influenced by the fraction of unobscured O and B stars in our model, with the impact of scattered light having only a secondary effect.

 #### [Spectroscopic decomposition of the galaxy and halo of the cD galaxy NGC 3311](https://arxiv.org/abs/1805.06913)
+    - **Important, Relevant**
+    * BUDDI decomposition of MUSE datacube
+    * The bulk of the stars in both the halo and the central galaxy are very old, but the halo is more metal poor and less α-enriched than the galaxy.

 #### [Morphology of AGN Emission Line Regions in SDSS-IV MaNGA Survey](https://arxiv.org/abs/1805.06916)
+    * In this work, we quantify the morphologies of the narrow-line regions in 308 nearby AGNs from MaNGA galaxies.
+    * We find that a large fraction (81%) of these AGN have bi-conical NLR morphology.
+    * Our inferred opening angle distribution implies a number ratio of type I to type II AGN of 1:1.6–2.3, consistent with other measurements of the type I / type II ratio at low AGN luminosities
+    * Redder mid-IR color (lower effective temperature of dust) corresponds to stronger and narrower photo-ionized bicones.

 #### [A Mid-IR Selected Changing-Look Quasar and Physical Scenarios for Abrupt AGN Fading](https://arxiv.org/abs/1805.06920)
+    * WISE J1052+1519 is an extreme photometric outlier, fading by more than a factor of two at 3.4 and 4.6μm since 2009
+    * Swift target-of-opportunity observations in 2017 show even stronger fading in the soft X-rays compared to the ROSAT detection of this source in 1995
+    * The broad Hβ emission has vanished and that the quasar has become significantly redder.
+    * MIR数据不支持是遮挡引起的变化；changes in the innermost regions of the accretion disk that occur on the thermal and heating/cooling front timescales

 #### [A new physical interpretation of optical and infrared variability in quasars](https://arxiv.org/abs/1805.06921)
+    * Four epochs of spectroscopy of SDSS J110057.70- 005304.5, a quasar at a redshift of z = 0.378 whose UV continuum and broad hydrogen emission lines have faded, and then returned over the past ≈20 years.
+    * Is best explained by dramatic changes in the innermost regions of the accretion disk.
+    * The optical continuum has been rising since mid-2016, leading to a prediction of a rise in hydrogen emission line flux in the next year.
+Increases in the infrared flux are beginning to follow, delayed by a ∼3 year observed timescale.

 #### [The impact of assembly bias on the halo occupation in hydrodynamical simulations](https://arxiv.org/abs/1805.06938)